 Models in Hours Not Weeks

-Decode Health found a scalable solution in DataRobot AI Cloud.
+Decode Health found a scalable solution in DataRobot AI Platform.
 With the platform, the company enhanced its framework with automated machine learning that streamlines predictive analytics end to end.
 In the past, a comprehensive analysis of a single dataset could take weeks, with multiple data team members working around the clock; now, they complete the same task in a matter of days.

-As a trial, Decode Health ran a scenario in the AI Cloud platform where it already knew the answer.
+As a trial, Decode Health ran a scenario in the AI platform where it already knew the answer.
 Within a few minutes, they were able to produce a model tuned to the expected accuracy, sensitivity, and specificity.

 “In the space of a couple of days versus a couple of weeks, we produced a deployable model,” Spurlock said.
 “This proof-of-concept study showed our team how incorporating this tool into our framework could help us solve complex healthcare problems faster.”

 The company uses AutoML to predict a variety of health outcomes for chronic illnesses such as autoimmune diseases and more.
 So far, the company has identified predictive patterns across multiple disease areas, enabling patients and providers to take proactive steps to improve patient outcomes.

 When COVID-19 hit, government entities reached out to Decode Health asking for help in understanding the social determinants of health (SDoH) and risk personas in communities.
 They were tasked with turning around a report in a day.

 “In the earliest days, this request would’ve been a week or two endeavor,” Spurlock said.
 “Fortunately, we were actively investing resources to enhance our platform to make it more scalable, with quicker turnaround times.
 These efforts paid off, enabling us to produce results to help stakeholders understand the risk persona of those most at risk for COVID hospitalization or death.”